 In cases where potential plagiarism is identified by an internal or an external examiner, that examiner should be requested to provide a thorough report indicating the nature and extent of potential plagiarism, and to indicate the sources from which plagiarism has occurred.
-Where possible, the matter should be dealt with internally first.

-Allegations of plagiarism in a coursework Master's research paper/mini-thesis/mini-dissertation should normally be treated as a category C offence, and should be referred by the Head of Department to the Chair of the Senate Standing Committee on Plagiarism for adjudication.
+The Departmental Plagiarism Committee will be required to assess the seriousness of the case.
+However, allegations of plagiarism in a coursework Master's research paper/mini thesis/mini-dissertation should normally be treated as a category C offence, and should be referred by the Head of Department to the Chair of the Senate Standing Committee on Plagiarism for adjudication.
 Where the Head of Department is directly involved as a supervisor/examiner, the Dean of the Faculty, or a senior member of the Department nominated by the Dean, should perform this task.